-During a consultation with a homeopath, Annie Ridout was given an implicit analysis of the inner workings of her mind.
-This morning, she questions whether a tidy house reflects inner calm or if decluttering is futile
+During a consultation with a homeopath, Annie Ridout was given an implicit analysis of the inner workings of her mind – based on the state of her home.
+This morning, she questions whether a tidy house reflects inner calm or if decluttering is futile…

 My answer?
 I told her that you’d be forgiven for thinking that an energetic, hairless kitten inhabits every single one of my drawers.
 In other words: they are a complete mess.
 Every so often I fold my clothes really neatly but within a few days, I’m back to cramming t-shirts into a corner, with no regard for their until-then wrinkle-free appearance.
 She noted this down.